10 Best Camping in The Great Smoky Mountains 2026

 The best campgrounds in the Smoky Mountains give you access to incredible wildlife sceneries, wildflowers, mesmerizing waterfalls, and bear sightings.
 The Great Smoky Mountains is the perfect place to take your family for camping, especially between April and October.

-The Great Smoky Mountains national park stretches Tennessee and North Carolina as well as two huge mountain ranges: Blue Ridge and Appalachian.
+The Great Smoky Mountains National Park straddles Tennessee and North Carolina and includes two huge mountain ranges: Blue Ridge and Appalachian.
 It gets the Smoky name from the blue-colored mist that covers the mountain peaks; a beautiful site to behold.

-The Smoky Mountains is the most visited national park in the United States with over 10 million visitors each year.
-That is not all, entrance into the park is free.
+The Smoky Mountains is the most visited national park in the United States with more than 12 million visits in recent years.
+That is not all, entrance into the park is free, though vehicles parked for more than 15 minutes need a valid parking tag.
 No wonder visitors love to camp in this beautiful location.
 There are various sites that provide tent, RV, and horse camping.
 You won’t miss a kid-friendly campground and the amenities are favorable for weeks of solitude and basking in nature.

 Summary of the best campgrounds in the Smoky Mountains: